High FSH Treatment for IVF & Infertility

 Getting Pregnant with Your Own Eggs Is Possible, Even with High FSH

-FSH, or follicle stimulating hormone, is a hormone released by the pituitary gland.
+Many women come to CHR for our special expertise in high FSH treatment for fertility and pregnancy.
 Abnormally high FSH is a symptom of diminished ovarian reserve (DOR) or premature ovarian aging (POA), both of which are conditions that can make getting pregnant naturally very difficult.

 But even with high FSH, many women can conceive if given proper fertility treatment for high FSH.
 Over the last 15 years, hundreds of women with diminished ovarian reserve have received high FSH treatment at CHR and ended up conceiving with their own eggs via an IVF protocol specifically developed for women with poor ovarian reserve.